 Along with calculating tuition costs, learners should factor in fees and other expenses.
 On-campus students should also consider the cost of relocating, living in a new area, and potential job opportunities after graduation.

 Programmatic Accreditation for Bachelor's Programs in Software Engineering

 In general, you should attend an accredited school to ensure other institutions and future employers recognize your software engineering degree.
 Accreditation requires a lengthy review process and indicates that an institution meets academic standards.
 The federal government offers financial aid only to students at accredited institutions.
 Most employers and graduate programs require candidates to hold a degree from an accredited school.

 Schools can earn institutional accreditation, while programs can receive field-specific accreditation.
 Software development students should look for programs with accreditation from the Accreditation Board for Engineering and Technology (ABET).
 Programs may also receive accreditation from the Computing Accreditation Commission, a body within ABET.

-Bachelor's in Software Engineering Program Admissions
+Software Engineering Admissions

 - Minimum GPA: Schools generally require applicants to have a minimum 3.0 GPA.
 Most institutions consider applicants with lower GPAs who excel in other areas.

 - Applications generally require you to enter basic information and a short essay.
 Most schools accept the Common App, though some require supplemental materials.
 You should expect to spend significant time revising your essay.

 - Applicants must typically submit official high school transcripts.
 Most high schools will send these directly to colleges, usually for a small fee.

 - Some colleges require letters of recommendation from teachers, coaches, or employers.
 You should request letters well in advance of the application deadline.